 Stop Detroit's I-94 Boondoggle

-More and more of us are moving off the roads.
-Yet, across the country there are countless proposed highway projects, like Detroit's Interstate 94, that are not just expensive — they’re outright boondoggles.
-We need your help to stop it.
+Across the country there are countless proposed highway projects, like Detroit's Interstate 94, that are not just expensive — they’re outright boondoggles.
+As more and more people realize the advantages of driving less, we should invest in a connected and accessible 21st century transportation system instead of wasting funds on newer and wider highways.
+We need your help to stop these boondoggles.

 It's time to shift Michigan’s transportation priorities